Tiloup9291/aarch64-none-elf-cross-compiler/README.md

 }
 ```
 Compile and don't add process control : `aarch64-none-elf-gcc hello.c -o hello -nostartfiles`
 Boom!
 Compiled!
 Complete!
 Yes?
 Well, no!
-You still make a syscall 64 with svc. so, i hope you have a supervior function that can manage this call or an OS.
+You still make a syscall 64 with svc.
+So, i hope you have a supervior function that can manage this call or an OS.
 You now have 3 choices : 1. implement newlib syscall baremetal or OS API dependant 2. use inline assembly baremetal or OS API dependant 3. make an OS.
 The good news is the cross-compiler works!
 See you next time. ;)